-(28) Over 3000 names are displayed in this building's "Hall of Heroes," and it was built on what was once Hoover Airport.
+(33) The defunct Hoover Field airport and the neighborhood of Hell's Bottom were levelled to make room for this structure.
+Over 3000 names are displayed in this building's "Hall of Heroes."
 Brehon [[BREE-hahn]] Sommervell proposed this structure as a replacement for the Munitions Building on the Mall.
 George Bergstrom's design for this building was modified to remove segregated restrooms by Franklin Roosevelt.
 In 2001, American Airlines Flight 77 crashed into, for the point, what headquarters of the Department of Defense?